agabor/recolorimage/recolorimages/wordpress-plugin-readme.md

 ## Notes

 - The plugin uses conditional asset loading, meaning the JavaScript and CSS files are only loaded on pages where the shortcode is present
-- The Vue.js application is mounted to an element with ID `recolor-images-app`
+- The Vue.js application is mounted to an element with ID `recolorimage-app`
 - All assets are properly minified and optimized for production use